The Chola Dynasty

 - The Mass Migration Theory

 Mainly through elaborate mass migration theories, modern scholars formulated the emergence of the Mons and later the Tais as subsequent demographic change of the mainland Indochina.
-In Malay peninsula, the new arrival of Austronesians from Southern China would create the Malay communities that promoted the seafaring lifestyle of the polynesian people.
+In Malay Peninsula, the new arrival of Austronesians from Southern China would create the Malay communities that promoted the seafaring lifestyle of the Polynesian people.
+Except for the Cham banis, our finding show that these mass migration that contributed to the different of demographic and political diversity of today happened mostly after the fall of Angkor.

 - The Hindu casting system